rbmowatt/glazewave/README.md

 - Spot rows come from **OpenStreetMap contributors** under **ODbL**
 - Conditions come from **Open-Meteo** under **CC BY 4.0**

-GSHHG (LGPL) is used as a build-time filter only; no GSHHG geometry is written into the seed.
+**GSHHG (LGPL) is no longer build-time only.** It was, while it only filtered the seed.
+The coastal check that gates captured spots needs the same shoreline at request time, so a level-1 extract now ships as a runtime artifact (`data/coastline.bin`, see below) and is redistributed from the uploads bucket.
+No GSHHG geometry is written into `surfline_spots` — spot coordinates still come from OSM, Wikidata or Google — but the extract itself is a derived work and carries GSHHG's terms with it. `data/coastline.manifest.json` records the source release and licence, and the credit belongs next to the two above rather than in a build script's header comment.

 Field names are not protected, but the data behind them has to be OSM, Wikidata or contributed — never copied from a proprietary atlas.
 Google Places is not an alternative source here: its terms forbid persisting place data and forbid using it to build a competing database.